1boko1/deezloader-app/README.md

 4. ???
 5. Profit

+# How to contribute
+All merge requests should be done on the `development` branch.
+The `master` branch is only for releases and every time the `development` branch gets merged into `master` there will be a release.

 # Compiling the source
 1. Clone this repository
 2. Run `npm install` to install all dependencies